AQ-MedAI/RagQALeaderboard/README.md

 After evaluation, HTML reports and JSON results will be saved in the `reports/` directory.

-You can also run the following command to get report.
+You can also run the following command to get

 ```shell
 python get_report.py --result-dir <your_result_dir>